ChrisGreninja/weather-map/README.md

 # weather-map
-Created a web application which uses API's to show weather data
+Created a web application which uses API to show weather data
+Methods:

+Used API : Open Weather API
+Used Libraries: leaflet.js